 - Canterbury East

-- Canterbury West
+- Canterbury West (has lifts)

 Depending on which London train station you leave from, you can reach: